top of page

 The pipe is perforated to allow water to seep in.
 It is buried throughout the field at a precise grade to allow the water to drain out, typically into a ditch or a creek.
 Resulting in the water table being lowered to a point where roots are no longer drowning, and capillary action can continue bringing usable water into the root zone.

-We use commercially built tile plows that are controlled by a laser or GPS.
+We use commercially built tile plows that are controlled by GPS utilizing up to 32 satellites at once.
 The entire system is built around the accuracy of installation, which is critical for the tile to work effectively.

 As with all technology, it’s the operator that makes something work.
 Our company is committed to using only highly qualified operators in all of our equipment.